-In April 2019, the Central Board for the Control of Smoking and Consumption of Tobacco Products (National Tobacco Control Board has been constituted under the national tobacco control law of 2006.
-Although representatives from tobacco industries are not present in the Board as members, the government will consider proposals from the tobacco industry in setting or implementing public health policies in relation to tobacco control.
-In 2017 the tobacco industry submitted a tobacco tax proposal for tax reform to the Internal Revenue Department and Ministry of Planning and Finance.
-The Ministry acknowledged the receipt of the tobacco companies’ proposals and indicated that suggestions will be included in the Union Tax Bill for consideration.
+In April 2019, the Central Board for the Control of Smoking and Consumption of Tobacco Products (National Tobacco Control Board) was reconstituted by the government under the National Tobacco Control Law of 2006.
+Although there are no representatives from the tobacco industry on the Board, the government usually considers proposals from the tobacco industry in setting or implementing public health policies in relation to tobacco control.
+In 2019, tobacco companies submitted proposals for tobacco tax reform to the Internal Revenue Department (IRD), Ministry of Planning and Finance (MOPF) and Parliamentarians.
+These offices acknowledged receipt of the tobacco companies’ proposals and indicated that suggestions will be included in the Union Tax Bill for consideration.

-For the second and third year of pictorial health warning implementation, the second picture should appear on the cigarette packs from December 2017 to November 2018 and the third picture should appear on tobacco products from December 2018 to November 2019.
-However, not all the tobacco products carry the required pictures and old pictures were still found in the market.
-No action was found to be taken.
+For the second and third year implementation of pictorial health warnings (PHW), the second picture (rotation) should appear on cigarette packs from December 2017 to November 30, 2018, while the third picture should appear on tobacco products from December 2018 to November 30, 2019.
+To date, not all tobacco products carry the required pictures and old images on packs can still be found on the market.
+The government has taken no action.

-The Myanmar government is open and welcoming to foreign investment including BAT and JTI, and most recently to Burma Tobacco Trading Co. for cigar production and tobacco growing.
+The government is open and welcoming to foreign investment, including from BAT, JTI and Burma Tobacco Trading Co.

-There are no publicly available reports of government officials attending social functions of the tobacco industry.
-EUROCHAM Myanmar has an anti-Illicit trade group which has BAT as a member.
-The objective of this group is “to coordinate regular consultation meetings between the group and the authorized government officials to develop a shared understanding of challenges and issues.”
+There are no publicly available reports of government officials attending tobacco industry social functions.
+However, BAT is a member of the EUROCHAM Myanmar anti-Illicit trade group.
+The objective of this group is to “coordinate regular consultation meetings between the group and authorized government officials to develop a shared understanding of challenges and issues.”
 In 2019, EUROCHAM teamed up with TRACIT, a PMI-funded group, on illicit trade issues in Myanmar.

-There are no mechanisms or rules for disclosure of government meetings with the tobacco industry.
+There is no mechanism or rule for disclosure of meetings with the tobacco industry.
 The Ministry of Health and Sports is working on this now.
-Meanwhile, the special commercial tax law requires all facilities and distribution chains to register.

 The government does not prohibit contributions from the tobacco industry or any entity working to further its interests.
-While there are no publicly available records, retired senior government officials form part of the tobacco industry.
+While there are no publicly available records, retired senior government officials are known to have joined the tobacco industry.

-The Myanmar Anticorruption Commission issued a notification concerning the need for all businesses to establish a strong code of ethics to prevent corruption.
+The Myanmar Anti-Corruption Commission issued a notification (No. 14 /2018) on the need for all businesses to establish a strong code of ethics to prevent corruption.